RutledgePaulV/django-commands/README.md

 ## What
-django-commands is a reusable django app that helps solidify and simplify the process of writing client-side and server-side code for communicating between the two via ajax.
-A command handler is a replacement for the standard django view and is intended to deal strictly with ajax in json format.
+Django-commands is a reusable django app that helps idiot-proof and simplify the process of writing client-side and server-side code for communicating via ajax.
+A command handler is a replacement for the standard django view and is intended to deal strictly with ajax requests in json format.

 ## How
-by using a plugin-architecture and auto-discovery of modules across your existing apps, it removes the need to have a separate view for each ajax process and allows operations to be more driven by the business logic of the application and less tied to models and views.
+By using a plugin-architecture and auto-discovery of modules across your existing apps, django-commands removes the need to have the same sort of redundant boilerplate validation for views intended to handle ajax requests.
+Ultimately, it allows operations to be more driven by the business logic of the application and less bound to models like what is often seen when taking a RESTful approach.

 ## Why
-ajax gets messy and model bound restful API routes are in some cases not the best solution for applications with more complex business logic.
+Ajax gets messy and model bound restful API routes are in some cases not the best solution for applications with more complex business logic.
 Rather than struggling through the boilerplate view definition and basic validation of a request django-commands allows you to focus solely on your business logic